TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 Prettier is *awesome*.
 It is similar to a linter, but serves a slightly different function.
 Prettier will take your JS code and then automatically format it according to a set of rules.
 Unlike a linter, it's not looking for style errors, but specifically targeting the layout of your code and making intelligent decisions about things like spaces, indentation levels and line-breaks.

-1. Watch this [short intro to Prettier](https://www.youtube.com/watch?v=hkfBvpEfWdA) by its creator.
-1. Go to [Prettier's online playground](https://prettier.io/playground) and give it a test drive.
-Go ahead and copy/paste some of your old JavaScript code into that editor and see what happens.
 1. Prettier has [instructions for setting up and configuring the VSCode Prettier extension](https://github.com/prettier/prettier-vscode).

 Using prettier makes coding faster and easier!
 You don't have to worry about nailing things like indentation, or remembering every semi-colon because prettier will take care of those details for you.